The Art of Fugue

 The Art of Fugue, or The Art of the Fugue (Die Kunst der Fuge), BWV 1080, is an incomplete musical work of unspecified instrumentation by Johann Sebastian Bach.
 Written in the last decade of his life, The Art of Fugue is the culmination of Bach's experimentation with monothematic instrumental works.

 This work consists of fourteen fugues and four canons in D minor, each using some variation of a single principal subject, and generally ordered to increase in complexity.
 "The governing idea of the work", as put by Bach specialist Christoph Wolff, "was an exploration in depth of the contrapuntal possibilities inherent in a single musical subject."
 The word "contrapunctus" is often used for each fugue.

+Beginning to be written around 1740, or perhaps even earlier, but continued only from 1747, The Art of Fugue remained unfinished due to the death of Johann Sebastian Bach in 1750.
+Despite being incomplete, Carl Philipp Emanuel Bach, the son of Johann Sebastian, had it printed in 1751.
+This publication was followed by a second, still in an incomplete version, in 1752.
+However, in both cases the work did not spark public interest, which at this point was already directed towards new musical styles, and it sold few copies.

+The collection, which constitutes a veritable essay on the art of counterpoint, systematically explores all the possibilities offered by a simple theme in D minor, elaborated according to different composing techniques like, for example, variation and the mirror inversion of the intervals.
+Together with The Musical Offering, The Art of Fugue is recognised as one of the most complex and articulated works ever written, and it is universally considered to be among the highest pinnacles ever reached by contrapuntal polyphony in the entire history of music.